viduq/viduq.github.io/content/posts/blog-init.md

 I don't know yet if this is going anywhere.

-Posts are  be in German or English.
+Posts are in German or English.